microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ```

-# Example: Default `ScrollView` control template
+# Default `ScrollView` control template

 `ScrollView` uses a `ScrollPresenter` ([defined in this spec](.\ScrollPresenter.md)), two ScrollBars, a Border, all inside a Grid.

 The horizontal scroll bar must be named PART_HorizontalScrollBar (similar for vertical).
 That element can either be a ScrollBar control or implement Microsoft.UI.Xaml.Controls.Primitives.IScrollController.

 An element that implements Microsoft.UI.Xaml.Controls.Primitives.IScrollController can provide richer user experiences than a ScrollBar.
-It can include inertia-driven offset changes, UI-thread independent scrolling through touch/pen.
+It can include inertia-driven offset changes and UI-thread independent scrolling through touch/pen.

 ```xml